Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 Summer, 1938 (or perhaps the summer of 1937): on the annual outing to the seaside with his orphanage, young Tom Riddle terrorizes two of his fellow orphans in a sea cave.

 Summer, 1938: Professor Dumbledore visits the orphanage with Riddle’s Hogwarts letter.
-Tom accepts the letter, Albus’s warning, and an amount of wizarding currency from the Governor’s fund for destitute students, and enters Diagon Alley, unsupervised.
+Tom accepts the letter, Albus’s warning, and some amount of wizarding currency from the Governor’s fund for destitute students, and enters Diagon Alley, unsupervised.

 September, 1938: Tom Riddle arrives at Hogwarts.
 He is Sorted into Slytherin.
 Horace Slughorn is Head of House.
 In common with most young Slytherin students, he learns of the legend of Slytherin’s Chamber of Secrets.

 Undetermined date, but prior to the academic year of 1942–’43: Albus Dumbledore makes a fierce and determined effort to see the Hogwarts Library purged of any material pretaining to Horcruxes.
-It is not at all impossible that Horcruxes were not the only unsavory practice included in this purge.
+It is not at all unlikely that Horcruxes were not the only unsavory practice included in this purge.
 But concealing the existence and creation of Horcruxes was definitely a part of this campaign.

 It is unknown both precisely when this campaign actually took place, or exactly what incident might have inspired Dumbledore to initiate it.
 But the fact that he had recently delivered a Hogwarts letter to a child who had boasted of what appeared to be a probable skill in *possession*, might not impossibly have prompted him to make an attempt to limit possible related damage.